writeas/writeas-gtk/README.md

 # Write.as GTK App
 A Write.as desktop app that targets all freedesktop.org compliant desktops, e.g.
 GNU/Linux, FreeBSD, etc; basically everything except Windows, Mac, iOS, and Android.
-It allows you to compose and publish posts to https://write.as/.
+It lets you compose and publish posts to [Write.as](https://write.as/).

-For a UI toolkit it uses GTK (where some systems may slightly prefer, say, Qt), but do to the simplicity of the app this shouldn't be much of a problem to anyone.
+For a UI toolkit it uses GTK, and relies on the [writeas-cli](https://github.com/writeas/writeas-cli) for API calls and post management.

 ## Installation
 Write.as GTK uses the [Meson/Ninja](http://mesonbuild.com/) build system, and as such you can install it on